 To help ensure we can complete your funding round simply and efficiently, you’ll be introduced to our in-house legal team when you reach 75% of your funding target so we can start your legal review.

-- All investors reflected on the pitch progress bar are paying the same price per share and have the opportunity to receive the same class of shares (depending on amount invested).
+- All investors reflected on the pitch progress bar are paying the same price per share and have the opportunity to receive the same class of shares (depending on the amount invested)

 We will work with you to complete this process as quickly as possible.
-However, in the unlikely event, we are unable to meet the requirements outlined above, your pitch on Crowdcube may need to be cancelled, as set out in the Investee Terms.
+However, in the unlikely event we are unable to meet the requirements outlined above, your pitch may need to be cancelled, as set out in the Investee Terms.